Jie Li

 https://ealc.fas.harvard.edu/people/jie-li

-Li earned an A.B. in East Asian Studies at Harvard, and studied English literature at the University of Cambridge and German literature at the University of Heidelberg before returning to Harvard for a Ph.D., earned in 2010 in modern Chinese literature and film studies.
-In 2012-2013 she was a postdoctoral fellow at Princeton’s Society of Fellows in the Liberal Arts.
-Li teaches courses on East Asian Cinema and on Chinese media cultures.
+Li earned an A.B. in East Asian Studies from Harvard College and studied English literature at the University of Cambridge and German literature at the University of Heidelberg before returning to Harvard for a Ph.D. in modern Chinese literary and film studies.
+She was a Cotsen Postdoctoral Fellow at Princeton’s Society of Fellows in the Liberal Arts.
+Li teaches courses on East Asian Cinema and Chinese media cultures.
+She received the 2020 Roslyn Abramson Award for Excellence in Undergraduate Teaching at Harvard, which recognizes teachers for excellence and sensitivity in teaching undergraduates.
+In 2024, she was named a Harvard College Professor for her contributions to undergraduate teaching and a Walter Channing Cabot Fellow for scholarly eminence in the fields of literature, history, or art.